You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 In many wedding ceremonies, she’s the last person seated before the processional begins, signifying the start of this sacred event.
 It’s like she’s giving her blessing for it to commence.

 I’ve also seen some beautiful moments where the bride stops to hug her mother or give her a flower on her way to the altar.
-Not a dry eye in the house, I’ll tell you that.
+There was not a dry eye in the house, I’ll tell you that.

 The bond between mother and daughter is so profound.
 Acknowledging that in the processional is a powerful thing.